-- a Unless the council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the council. - c Unless the council determines otherwise, all members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d The council may, at its annual meeting and at any other time appoint such committees, subcommittees or working groups as may be necessary, and: - (i) shall determine their terms of reference; - (ii) may permit committees, sub-committees and working groups to determine the dates of their meetings; - (iii) shall appoint and determine the term of office of councillor or non-councillor members of such committees, sub-committees and working groups (unless the appointment of non-councillors is prohibited by law) so as to hold office no later than the next annual meeting; - (iv) may in accordance with standing orders, dissolve a committee, sub-committee and working group at any time; - e The Mayor, the Deputy Mayor and the Chairmen of the Finance, Community Affairs and Planning and Conservation Committees shall be ex-officio and voting members of every Standing Committee.
+- a Unless the council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the council. - c Unless the council determines otherwise, all members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d The council may, at its annual meeting and at any other time appoint such committees, subcommittees or working groups as may be necessary, and: - (i) shall determine their terms of reference; - (ii) may permit committees, sub-committees and working groups to determine the dates of their meetings; - (iii) shall appoint and determine the term of office of councillor or non-councillor members of such committees, sub-committees and working groups (unless the appointment of non-councillors is prohibited by law) so as to hold office no later than the next annual meeting; - (iv) may in accordance with standing orders, dissolve a committee, sub-committee and working group at any time; - e The Chair of the Council shall be ex-officio and a voting member of every Standing Committee.